Get instant support with our search!

 - Open Display pictures and external content in HTML e-mail.

-- On the 'File' menu, click Save to create the customisation file that you can deploy to users.
+- On the File menu, click Save to create the customisation file for deployment.

 (b) Automatically download content from people in Safe Senders and Safe Recipients Lists.

-This policy setting controls whether Outlook automatically downloads external content in email from senders in the Safe Senders List or Safe Recipients List.
+This policy setting controls whether Outlook automatically downloads external content from Safe Senders or Safe Recipients.

 Registry Hive: HKEY_CURRENT_USER